 Made in shapes beyond the typical 4-by-4 inch format, glass tiles are available in just about any color, pattern, and shape you can think of.
 The options are practically endless!

-Additionally, glass tiles are easy to clean with all-purpose cleaner and are stain resistant.
+Additionally, glass tiles are easy to clean with an all-purpose cleaner and are stain-resistant.
 They are a great option for moisture-dense areas, like bathrooms, as they are mold and mildew resistant.

 5. Natural Stone

 Natural stone tiles are the alpha and omega of luxury tiles!
 There is a wide variety of styles, colors, and shapes to choose from to provide a luxurious aesthetic to any room.

 Natural stone tiles are susceptible to staining and need to be sealed immediately after installation.
 There are some sealers that last for the lifetime of the stone, but it is recommended that you reseal every 1 to 2 years as a part of your maintenance routine.